samirahmedmustafa/cmake-tutorial/docs/03-internal_lib2.md

-In order to add extenal library we will need to install the library `-devel` pkg (e.g. `SDL2-devel`), add it with `find_package`, then link it in the CMakeLists.txt
+In order to add external library we will need to install the library `-devel` pkg (e.g. `SDL2-devel`), add it with `find_package`, then link it in the CMakeLists.txt

 [ansible@ansible cmake_tutorial]$ `sudo dnf install SDL2-devel -y`